 Renters insurance protects you from financial loss if you live in a rental.
 When shopping for renters insurance, look for providers that offer discounts for bundling policies, easy policy management and a range of coverage levels.
-ConsumerAffairs researched the best renters insurance in San Diego to help you find the right coverage.
+We researched the best renters insurance in San Diego to help you find the right coverage.

 Landlords usually have insurance that covers any damage to the structure they own but not renters’ personal property.
 In cases of theft, vandalism, water damage or fire, replacing your possessions can be expensive.
 However, San Diego tenants can purchase renters insurance to protect themselves.
 Renters insurance typically covers:

 Personal property: clothing, furniture, televisions, computers, musical equipment, sporting equipment, jewelry, books and even items in storage units